hyongju/Polytope-bounded-order2-Voronoi-diagram/README.md

 "inhull.m" tests if a set of points are inside a convex hull (written by John D'Errico)

 "MY_setdiff.m", "MY_intersect.m" are much fasten than MATLAB built-in "setdiff.m", "intersect.m".
 Two functions are written by Nick (http://www.mathworks.com/matlabcentral/profile/authors/1739467-nick)

+"distinguishable_colors.m" picks colors that are maximally perceptually distinct.
+The function is written by Timothy E. Holy.